EddyEhhh/barbenheimer-frontend/README.md

 pnpm dev
 ```

-Thirdly, make sure you have a .env.local file in root directory to store environment variables for stripe:
+Third, make sure you have a .env.local file in root directory to store environment variables for stripe:
 ```
 NEXT_PUBLIC_STRIPE_PUBLISHABLE_KEY= <key>
 STRIPE_SECRET_KEY= <key>